tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 left unencrypted in TLS 1.3.

-This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to such a deployment.
+This document specifies a new TLS extension, called Encrypted Client Hello (ECH), that allows clients to encrypt their ClientHello to the TLS server.
 This protects the SNI and other potentially sensitive fields, such as the ALPN list {{?RFC7301}}.
 Co-located servers with consistent externally visible TLS configurations and behavior, including supported versions and cipher suites and